-You have seen many gray wolves but have you ever imagined how much does a wolf weigh?
+You have seen many gray wolves but have you ever imagined how much a wolf weigh?

 As the wolf’s weight can vary depending on several factors such as subspecies, age, sex, and geographical location.
-So let’s explore all the factors that affect the weight and size of grey wolves and other wolves.
+So let’s explore all the factors that affect the weight and size of wolves.

 Interesting Facts about Subspecies of Wolves